teclone/php-feed-parser/README.md

 ## Export Feed as JSON

 You can also export the parsed feed as json, as shown below.
-This can also help you view all properties that accessible in the parsed feed.
+This can also help you view all properties that are accessible in the parsed feed.

 ```php
 //create an instance